-Avoiding litigation is a top priority for most employers, and the attorneys at Kameli Law Group are experienced in providing advice and counseling that minimizes the risk of litigation.
+Avoiding litigation is a top priority for most employers, and the attorneys at The Law Offices of Kameli & Associates are experienced in providing advice and counseling that minimizes the risk of litigation.
 While we frequently advise clients on preventive and cost-effective alternatives, civil litigation is an unavoidable reality in the business world, and litigation defense is a significant part of our firm’s practice.

 When facing employment litigation, employers need fast, effective, and focused legal assistance.
-Kameli Law Group has the experience and resources to respond quickly when a lawsuit does arise and offers cutting-edge strategies to help limit the client’s exposure and costs.
-Every day, employers look to Kameli Law Group to assess their class action risk and to identify and remedy vulnerable workplace policies and procedures before they become problems.
+The Law Offices of Kameli & Associates has the experience and resources to respond quickly when a lawsuit does arise and offers cutting-edge strategies to help limit the client’s exposure and costs.
+Every day, employers look to The Law Offices of Kameli & Associates to assess their class action risk and to identify and remedy vulnerable workplace policies and procedures before they become problems.

 We represent clients before state and federal trial and appellate courts in lawsuits pertaining to various employment matters, including:

-At Kameli Law Group, we help businesses of all kinds and sizes draft and adopt employee handbooks and other policies that reflect the true intentions of the employer and reduce legal liability.
+At The Law Offices of Kameli & Associates, we help businesses of all kinds and sizes draft and adopt employee handbooks and other policies that reflect the true intentions of the employer and reduce legal liability.
 There are a variety of legal considerations a business should take into account when adopting its employee handbooks and policies.
 We assist businesses in addressing the implications of federal and state employment laws with regard to policies, including the following:

 Part of running a serious business is giving serious thought to employment policies with the help of an experienced lawyer and putting those policies in writing in the form of an employee handbook.
 Most critically, a comprehensive employment handbook protects the company from litigation and administrative hearings by clarifying employment policies for workers and managers.
 Medical and Dental Professionals Kameli Law Group is an all-encompassing solution for physicians and other medical professionals.
 We assist physicians and dentists in almost all aspects of their professional and personal life.
 Our lawyers understand the unique personal and professional needs of those in the health care industry.
 We are capable of helping you with all of the legal matters you or your practice may encounter, including business law matters, such as: